SAP/openui5-docs/docs/Descriptor_for_Applications,_Components,_and_Libraries_be0cf40.md

 >
 >

-The content for the descriptor is contained in the following namespaces: `without`, `sap.app`, `sap.ui`, `sap.ui5`, `sap.platform.abap`, `sap.platform.hcp` and `sap.fiori`.
+The content for the descriptor is contained in the following namespaces: `without`, `sap.app`, `sap.ui`, and `sap.ui5` .
 The following tables show the application-specific attributes provided by the respective namespaces:

 ***